Frequently Asked Questions

 BC3 uses a Learning Management System (LMS) called Blackboard.

-An online course primarily uses the Internet, the College’s Learning Management System (Blackboard), and other web‐based applications for all instruction, activities, assessments, and class interaction.
+An online course primarily uses the Internet, the College’s Learning Management System (Blackboard Ultra), and other web‐based applications for all instruction, activities, assessments, and class interaction.

 A hybrid course is essentially an online course, but also requires four (4) or more on‐campus sessions.
 These on‐campus sessions may be used for any combination of lectures, discussions, presentations, labs, on‐campus examinations, and so on.
 Required on‐campus session dates are listed on the Credit Course Schedule.